USS Havre: Battle of Iwo Jima

-At 0540 of 19 February 1945, the PCE-877 secured from screening operations and proceeded independently to assume duties as Central Control Vessel.
+At 0540 of 19 February 1945, PCE-877 secured from screening operations and proceeded independently to assume duties as Central Control Vessel.
 Once at the transport area, the ship began dispatching waves of landing craft on schedule.
 All assault waves were dispatched on schedule, and the ship maintained station for the entire day, except when on standby as rescue vessel for the U.S.S.
-LSM 211 (Landing Ship Medium) 211. (see List of United States Navy Landing Ship Medium (LSMs)).
-The PCE-877 was under fire several times, but received no hits., which had been damaged by mortar fire.
-The PCE-877 stayed on station until 21 February 1945, then left station and conducted rescue and salvage operations, aiding stray and sinking LVTs and LCVP (United States).
+LSM 211 (Landing Ship Medium) - (see List of United States Navy Landing Ship Medium (LSMs)), which had been damaged by mortar fire.
+PCE-877 was under fire several times, but received no hits.
+PCE-877 stayed on station until 21 February 1945, then left station and conducted rescue and salvage operations, aiding stray and sinking LVTs and LCVP (United States).
 Rough seas caused several craft to drift seaward.
-"One One LVT was stripped of salvageable items and sunk by gunfire from this vessel."
-This LVT eventually collided with the PCE-877's starboard propeller while tied alongside, causing slight damage.
+"One LVT was stripped of salvageable items and sunk by gunfire from this vessel."
+This LVT eventually collided with PCE-877's starboard propeller while tied alongside, causing slight damage.

 On 22 February 1945, the ship conducted patrols in the area, and two days later joined TU 51.2 for screening duties as the convoy left the operations area en-route to Leyte, Philippines by way of Saipan.
-On 2 March 1945, the PCE-877 anchored in the outer harbor of Saipan and proceeded with logistics, but was not able to complete refueling in the short time allowed for the group, and continued underway on 3 March 1945.
-At 1630 on 9 March 1945 the PCE-877 anchored off Dulag, Leyte.
+On 2 March 1945, PCE-877 anchored in the outer harbor of Saipan and proceeded with logistics, but was not able to complete refueling in the short time allowed for the group, and continued underway on 3 March 1945.
+At 1630 on 9 March 1945 PCE-877 anchored off Dulag, Leyte.
 Starting 10 March 1945, the ship took aboard stores and provisions and made repairs on sound gear (due to a transformer failure) and on the starboard screw.
 The damage to the propeller caused "excessive vibrations which had been present at speeds between 11 and 14 knots."
-Starting 15 March 1945, the PCE-877 acted as the central control vessel directing practice landings on Leyte, while completing the sonar and propeller repairs over ten days.
+Starting 15 March 1945, PCE-877 acted as the central control vessel directing practice landings on Leyte, while completing the sonar and propeller repairs over ten days.